 The assessments students must pass in order to graduate with a standard high school diploma are determined by their year of enrollment in Grade 9.
-Table 1 lists the required assessments for each Grade 9 cohort for FCAT 2.0 Reading and the Algebra 1 End-of-Course (EOC) Assessment.
-Table 4 lists the requirements for Grade 9 cohorts required to pass the FCAT.
+Table 1 lists the required assessments for each Grade 9 cohort for the Florida Standards (FSA) English Language Arts (ELA) and the FSA Algebra 1 End-of-Course (EOC) Assessment.
+Table 1 lists the requirements for Grade 9 cohorts required to pass the state assessments.